Dornavineeth/UnlearningFactory/docs/evaluation.md

 </div>

-The evaluation pipeline consists of an evaluator (a benchmark) which takes a model and a group of evaluation metrics, computes and reports the evaluations.
+The evaluation pipeline consists of an evaluator (specific to a benchmark) which takes a model and a group of evaluation metrics, computes and reports the evaluations.
 The evaluation settings are stored in experiment configs which can be used off-the-shelf.

 We discuss full details of creating metrics in [#metrics](#metrics) and benchmarks in [#benchmarks](#benchmarks).